boyter/cs/README.md

 ```

 You can use it in a similar manner to `fzf` in TUI mode if you like, since `cs` will return the matching document path
-if you hit the enter key/
+if you hit the enter key.

 ```shell
 cat `cs`